-Gross margin as a percentage of revenue was 59.9% in the first quarter of 2002, as compared to 62.3% for the first quarter of 2001.
-This gross margin decrease was primarily due to lower margins realized on finished goods inventory purchased in conjunction with our acquisition of Agere FPGA and the increased proportion of fixed manufacturing costs in the 2002 first quarter due to the decline in revenue discussed above.
+Gross margin as a percentage of revenue was 60.2% and 60.0% in the second quarter and first six months of 2002, as compared to 62.5% and 62.4% in the same calendar periods of 2001, respectively.
+This gross margin decrease was primarily due to lower margins realized on finished goods inventory purchased in conjunction with our acquisition of Agere FPGA and the increased proportion of fixed manufacturing costs in the 2002 fiscal periods due to the decline in revenue discussed above.
 These factors more than offset continued reductions in our overall manufacturing costs.
 Reductions in overall manufacturing costs resulted primarily from yield improvements, migration of products to more advanced technologies and smaller die sizes, and wafer, assembly and test price reductions.